Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 Consuming artichokes and artichoke extract has been correlated with reductions in unhealthy cholesterol levels, high blood pressure and metabolic syndrome.
 Artichoke nutrition may also help calm inflammation in the body and improve blood flow.

 People with higher levels of cholesterol are more at risk for developing heart disease and experiencing cardiac arrest or stroke.
-Luckily the powerful substance cynarin found in artichoke nutrition is one of the best natural remedies for bringing cholesterol back to a healthy level.
+Luckily the powerful substance cynarin found in artichoke nutrition is one of the best natural ways for helping bring cholesterol back to a healthy level.

-Research shows that the lipidic- and glycemic-reducing action of artichokes also help them prevent coronary heart disease and metabolic disorders.
-The cholesterol-lowering effects of artichoke hearts attributed mainly to its soluble fibers, particularly the kind called inulin.
+Research has revealed that the lipidic- and glycemic-reducing action of artichokes also help them prevent coronary heart disease and metabolic disorders.
+The cholesterol-lowering effects of artichoke hearts are attributed mainly to its soluble fibers, particularly the kind called inulin.

 Artichoke extract and juice have also been shown to fight high blood pressure/hypertension.
 Additionally this veggie provides nutrients like magnesium and potassium that are important for healthy blood pressure.

-Because of their ability to boost the production of digestive bile and to detox the body, artichokes are included on the GAPS diet plan protocol, which is a diet that was specifically created to nourish the digestive tract and restore proper gut health.
-Eating GAPS diet-approved foods like artichokes is correlated with improving gut flora, reducing symptoms related to digestive disease and boosting immunity — since much of the immune system is actually held within the gut.
+Because of their ability to boost the production of digestive bile and to detox the body, artichokes are included on the GAPS diet plan protocol, a diet that was specifically created to nourish the digestive tract and restore proper gut health.
+Eating GAPS diet-approved foods like artichokes is correlated with improving gut flora, reducing symptoms related to digestive disease and boosting immunity, since much of the immune system is actually held within the gut.

 Why are artichokes good for your liver?
 They contain a powerful antioxidant flavonoid called silymarin, which is an effective liver protectant.